KingAndrew/AUDITING_WITH_INSPEC/README.md

 - How to invoke a custom resource defined in a dependent profile.
 - How to invoke a custom resource defined in a dependent resource pack.
 - What happens if a custom resource is given the same name as a core resource.

+### PROFILE FILES
+A profile file enables you to separate the logic of your tests from the data your tests validate.
+A profile file is typically expressed as a YAML file.
+Profile files exist in your profile's files directory.

+The files directory is not created if you use **inspec init*** So you will need to create

 ### PROFILE ATTRIBUTES
 - Candidates should understand: